nreochWW/generator-lerna-typescript-react/README.md

 ```

 Generate your project with yoeman using generator-lerna-typescript-react\
-Provide a name that is the camel case version of you directory name
+Provide a name that is the camel case version of your directory name

 ```sh
 $ yo lerna-typescript-react monorepoTestExample
 ```

-Optionally you can provide you library name and description\
+Optionally you can provide your library name and description\
 Or you can leave the default values

 ```sh